DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 - **x** (Number) The position of the widget on the x (horizontal) axis.
 Should be greater or equal to 0.
 - **y** (Number) The position of the widget on the y (vertical) axis.
 Should be greater or equal to 0.

+Optional:

+- **is_column_break** (Boolean) Whether the widget should be the first one on the second column in high density or not.
+Only for the new dashboard layout and only one widget in the dashboard should have this property set to `true`.